 As you send your content out into the digital world, you need to optimize it so search engines can more easily find it.
 This search engine optimization (aka SEO) is a critical element of digital marketing success.

-CM as part of an overall marketing strategy
+Part of an overall marketing strategy

-As with any marketing, content should be deployed to work in tandem with all promotional and brand efforts, such as:
+Content marketing should be deployed to work in tandem with all promotional and brand efforts, such as:

 - collateral – brochures, flyers, etc.

-- advertisements – print, radio, television
+- advertisements – paid social media, print, radio, television

 - public relations & media outreach